aDotInTheVoid/boxcars/docs/report/report.md

 - **Cowns**: A cown (short for concurrent owner) is a piece of data.

     A cown can be in one of two states: available or acquired.
-An available cown is eligible to be acquired by a behaviour, but it's associated data cannot be accessed.
-An acquired cown can have it's data accessed, but only while it's acquired.
+An available cown is eligible to be acquired by a behaviour, but its associated data cannot be accessed.
+An acquired cown can have its data accessed, but only while it's acquired.

-    The only way to acquire a cown (and thus access it's) is to run a behaviour on it.
+    The only way to acquire a cown (and thus access its data) is to spawn a behaviour onto it, and cowns are only acquired for the duration of that behaviour, after which they become available again.

 - **Behaviours**: A behaviour is a unit of execution that acts upon a set of cowns.